terales/blackbird-docs/src/content/docs/apps/Slack.mdx

 ### Messages

 - **Send message** sends a message to a Slack channel.
 Add a text message, attachments or both.
-Optionally send the message in a thread
+Optionally send the message in a thread.
+You can customize the username that appears in Slack when the bot sends a message.
+If this is not set, the bot's default username will be used.
+Send as user optional input allows you to send a message on behalf of another user instead of the bot.
+The message will appear as if it was sent by the selected user, with their profile photo beside it.
 - **Get message** returns message information, including attachments if it has any
 - **Delete message**
 - **Send scheduled message**